Singapore overtakes Hong Kong as world's freest economy

 "Hong Kong's economy was rated the freest in the world from 1995 through 2019.
 The ongoing political and social turmoil has begun to erode its reputation as one of the best locations from which to do business, dampening investment inflows," the report from the conservative Washington think tank said.

-While large-scale pro-democracy demonstrations that began last year have died down amid the coronavirus pandemic, trust in Hong Kong authorities remains at a low as community groups - including medical workers - express dissatisfaction toward them for not doing enough to stem the disease in the early weeks of the outbreak.
+While large-scale pro-democracy demonstrations that began last year have died down amid the Covid-19 pandemic, trust in the Hong Kong authorities remains at a low as community groups - including medical workers - express dissatisfaction towards them for not doing enough to stem the disease in the early weeks of the outbreak.

-Edward Yau, Hong Kong's secretary for commerce and economic development, told reporters Tuesday he expects to see a rebound in the rankings.
+Edward Yau, Hong Kong's Secretary for Commerce and Economic Development, told reporters on Tuesday that he expects to see a rebound in the rankings.
 "I can confidently say that the conditions that have long made Hong Kong a place with a high level of economic freedom won't change because of what we experienced in the past."

 The city's economy is forecast to contract for a second year after it fell into its first annual recession in a decade in 2019, facing fallout from the protests and the virus.